Amenability notions of hypergroups and some applications to locally compact groups

-1.5em
+The converse of Lemma~\ref{l:ideal} is also true.
+A proof based on character amenability (of Fourier algebras of hypergroups) from the unpublished manuscript \cite{ma10} was drawn to our attention by M. Nemati.

+1.0em

-The following theorem resembles the Leptin theorem for regular Fourier hypergroups.
+The following theorem resembles the Leptin theorem for discrete regular Fourier hypergroups.
 In the proof, some techniques of the group case (see \cite[Theorem~7.1.3]{ru}) have been applied.
 Recall that a \ma{state} on a $C^*$-algebra is a positive linear functional of norm $1$.
-Moreover, if $\cA$ is a von Neumann algebra with predual $\cA_*$, every state of $\cA$ can be approximated by a net of states of the elements of pre-dual in the weak$^*$ topology.
-Therefore, for a hypergroup $H$ each state $u$ on $VN(H)$ which belongs to $A(H)$ is in the form of $f*_h\tilde{f}$ for some $f\in L^2(H)$ such that $1=\norm{u}_{A(H)}=u(e)=\norm{f}_2^2$, by Proposition~\ref{p:Fourier-of-hypergroups}.
+Moreover, if $\cM$ is a von Neumann algebra with predual $\cM_*$, every state of $\cM$ can be approximated by a net of states in $\cM_*$ in the weak$^*$ topology.